Tech-at-DU/ACS-1111-Object-Oriented-Programming/Lessons/attributes_methods.md

 dog_2 = Dog()
 dog_3 = Dog()

-# TODO: Using the object variable names, create a list of Dog objects called dogs.
+# TODO: Using the instance variable names, create a list of Dog objects called dogs.

-# TODO: Using the loop print the names of the dogs
+# TODO: Using the loop print the name of each dog

 # TODO: Using a loop, delete breed attribute for all the dogs in the list dogs